damoncrockett/ivpy/README.md

 ### A word about Python versions and virtual environments:

 I officially recommend using Python 3.
 I recently was unable to install the dependencies using pip in Python 2.7, and the problem has to do with lack of support for new SSL/TSL protocols.
 See [this thread](https://github.com/pypa/get-pip/issues/26) for more information.
+I'm sure there are workarounds, but it seems not worth it, since Python 2 is nearing [the end of its life](https://legacy.python.org/dev/peps/pep-0373/).

-Best thing to do, in my opinion, is to install Python 3, if you haven't already, and use `venv` to create a virtual environment.
+Best thing to do, in my opinion, is to install Python 3, if you haven't already, and use `venv` to create a virtual environment (see below).
 It is not strictly necessary that you use a virtual environment, but it's the failsafe approach.
-Originally, I had a requirements.txt file containing all dependencies, but updates to various packages make such a file nearly impossible to maintain over time.
-I recommend installing the dependencies one by one using pip3.

-### My current working configuration
+### My current working configuration (September 21, 2018)

 When you have---as we do here---a module that depends on lots of other modules, stuff breaks over time as things get updated.
-For example, tensorflow is not currently compatbile with Python 3.7 (as of Sep 21, 2018).
+For example, tensorflow is not currently compatbile with Python 3.7.
 So I will describe here my current configuration, which works.
 If it breaks, I'll fix it and update this part of the README.

-iMac Retina 5K, 27-inch, 2017
+All package versions are the newest unless otherwise indicated.
+So, if you install using pip (see below), these will install automatically if no version is specified.

 macOS High Sierra 10.13.6